Supporting Kids During the Coronavirus CrisisEn Español

 Incorporate new activities into your routine, like doing a puzzle or having family game time in the evening.
 For example, my family is baking our way through a favorite dessert cookbook together with my daughter as sous chef.

-Build in activities that help everyone get some exercise (without contact with other kids or things touched by other kids, like playground equipment).
+Build in activities that help everyone get some exercise, safely, especially now that some restrictions are being relaxed.
+For example, going to the park without contact with other kids or things touched by other kids, like playground equipment.
 Take a daily family walk or bike ride or do yoga — great ways to let kids burn off energy and make sure everyone is staying active.